seed-rs/seed/README.md

         .catch(console.error);
 </script>
 ```

-Where `appname` in `appname.js` and `appname_bg.wasm` is replaced by your app's name.
+The Quickstart repo includes this file, but you will need to rename the two
-The Quickstart repo includes this file, but you still need to perform the rename.
+occurances of `appname`.

 You will eventually need to modify this file to
 change the page's title, add a description, favicon, stylesheet etc.

-`Cargo.toml`needs `wasm-bindgen`, and `rebar` as depdendencies, and crate-type
+`Cargo.toml`needs `wasm-bindgen`, and `seed` as depdendencies, and crate-type
 of `"cdylib"`.
 Example:

 ```toml